Generalized chip firing and critical groups of arithmetical structures on trees: Arithmetical structures on trees with prescribed critical groups

 \begin{example} Let $T$ be the tree shown in the top left of Figure~\ref{fig:constructgroupsexample}, which has $\iota(T)=3$ and $\ell(T)=12$.
-By Theorem~\ref{thm:constructgroups}, for any group with at most $7$~invariant factors, there is a subdivision~$\widetilde{T}$ of~$T$ with $\iota\bigl(\widetilde{T}\bigr)=\iota(T)$ and an arithmetical structure on~$\widetilde{T}$ that has this group as critical group.
+By Theorem~\ref{thm:constructgroups} with $\beta=\iota(T)$, for any group with at most $7$~invariant factors, there is a subdivision~$\widetilde{T}$ of~$T$ with $\iota\bigl(\widetilde{T}\bigr)=\iota(T)$ and an arithmetical structure on~$\widetilde{T}$ that has this group as critical group.
 Let $\mathcal{G} = (\ZZ/4\ZZ)^7$.
 Following the proof of Theorem~\ref{thm:constructgroups}, we find a starlike decomposition $\{S_i\}_{i=1}^7$ of~$T$, shown in the top right of Figure~\ref{fig:constructgroupsexample}.
 In this particular example, every starlike decomposition will be the same, up to reordering.
-We take each~$S_i$, which in this example are stars with three leaves, and subdivide them to obtain graphs having arithmetical structures with critical group $\ZZ/4\ZZ$.
+We take each~$S_i$, which in this example are star graphs with three leaves, and subdivide them to obtain graphs having arithmetical structures with critical group $\ZZ/4\ZZ$.
 In this case, each $3$-star becomes a broom graph with two prongs and six vertices, with a center $\vr$-value of~$16$, $\vr$-values of $4$ and~$1$ at the prongs, and $\vr$-values of $11$, $6$, and~$1$ along the remaining tentacle.
-Merging these together gives the tree~$\widetilde{T}$ shown at the bottom of Figure~\ref{fig:constructgroupsexample}, with $\vr$-values scaled in accordance with Proposition~\ref{prop:mergingconstruction} when necessary.
-The resulting tree~$\widetilde{T}$ is a subdivision of~$T$ with $\iota\bigl(\widetilde{T}\bigr)=3$, and the arithmetical structure has critical group $\mathcal{G}=(\ZZ/4\ZZ)^7$. \end{example}
+Merging these gives the tree~$\widetilde{T}$ and arithmetical structure shown at the bottom of Figure~\ref{fig:constructgroupsexample}, with $\vr$-values scaled in accordance with Proposition~\ref{prop:mergingconstruction} when necessary.
+The resulting tree~$\widetilde{T}$ is a subdivision of~$T$ with $\iota\bigl(\widetilde{T}\bigr)=3$, and the resulting arithmetical structure has critical group $\mathcal{G}=(\ZZ/4\ZZ)^7$. \end{example}

-In the above example, and in general, one cannot subdivide arbitrary edges of the tree while preserving the splitting irregularity number, so it is not immediately obvious where to subdivide without first finding a starlike decomposition of the tree.
+In this example, and in general, one cannot subdivide arbitrary edges of the tree while preserving the splitting irregularity number, so it is not immediately clear where to subdivide without first finding a starlike decomposition of the tree.